NHanousek/0D-Tidal-Range/README.md

 Based off [Jingjings](https://www.researchgate.net/profile/Jingjing-Xue-4) rebuild of [Reza's](https://www.researchgate.net/profile/Reza-Ahmadian-2) 0D model, but in C++ as opposed to Fortran with the aim of making a modern built and stored project - with maximum flexibility for the user.

 ### Notes:
-  1. This model is mainly a learning project for me, testing the varius bits aong the way.
-  2. Try to use the word 'scheme' not 'Barrage' or 'Lagoon'
+  1. Use the word 'scheme' not 'Barrage' or 'Lagoon'
-  3. This model was formerly known as BarraCUDA but use of CUDA in the model never occured and it felt like a bit of a silly name.
+  2. This model was formerly known as BarraCUDA but use of CUDA in the model never occured so it got a more generic name.

 ## Structure:
 ![0D model structure](https://github.com/NHanousek/0D-Tidal-Range/blob/master/Figures/0D-Model-Structure.png?raw=true)